Professional Breeder

 This is one of the most irresponsible bits of advice I have ever seen.
 We don't need more inexperienced backyard breeders filling the community with poor quality "pure" bred dogs.

-I'm probably crazy to say anything critical as I risk a barage of hate mail, sabotage etc.
+I'm probably crazy to say anything critical as I risk a barrage of hate mail, sabotage etc.

-And I'm certainly sympathic to their activism for better treatment of animals and I certainly promote and encourage people to adopt shelter pets.
+I'm certainly sympathic to their activism for better treatment of animals and I certainly promote and encourage people to adopt shelter pets, but to call old people stupid and to condemn the idea that "amateurs shouldn't be allowed to raise puppies for sale?"

 Purebreed clubs have long promoted responsible breeding, as well as exceptional attention to caring for your pet etc.